IversonLeizke/Javascript/README.md

 8. Loops - Calculating the tips of an array of bills using a looping for
 9. Framework - Finding a solution for a problem
 10. Data Structures - Spread operador, rest operator, logical operator, destructuring objects
+11. Loop of - Over an object and over an array

 **Projects**